Amberjack

 Amberjacks are Atlantic and Pacific fish in the genus Seriola of the family Carangidae.
 They are widely consumed across the world in various cultures, most notably for Pacific amberjacks in Japanese cuisine; they are most often found in the warmer parts of the oceans.
 There are many variations of amberjack, including greater amberjack (Atlantic), lesser amberjack (Atlantic), Almaco jack (Pacific), yellowtail (Pacific), and the banded rudderfish (Atlantic).
 Though most of the Seriola species are considered "amberjacks", the species Seriola hippos (samson fish) is not.

-Atlantic types
+Species

 Greater amberjacks

 Greater amberjacks, Seriola dumerili, are the largest of the jacks.
 They usually have dark stripes extending from nose to in front of their dorsal fins.
 They have no scutes and soft dorsal bases less than twice the length of the anal fin bases.
 They are usually 18 kg (40 pounds) or less, and are found associated with rocky reefs, debris, and wrecks, typically in 20 to 75 m (10 to 40 fathoms).
 Greater amberjacks are also found in the Pacific.